truenas/documentation/content/SCALE/SCALETutorials/Dashboard/SCALETimeSync.md

 {{< /expand >}}

 {{< expand "I corrected my system time issue.
 Why won't my apps start?" "v" >}}
-If you corrected your system time issues (changed BIOS time, replaced CMOS, etc.) and your apps won't start, ensure all apps have their timezones set to *'UTC' timezone*.
+If you corrected your system time issues (changed BIOS time, replaced CMOS, etc.) and your apps do not start, ensure all apps have their timezones set to *'UTC' timezone*.
 {{< /expand >}}

 {{< taglist tag="scaletimesync" limit="10" >}}